adewils/adewils.github.io/_posts/2021-10-26-latest-episode-of-the-monday-evening-show.md

 categories:
   - Reportage
 ---
 The Late Show’s dead!
 Well… dead to me, anyhow!
-The schedule on www.baytrustradio.org.uk has had an Autumn refresh, which means a change for me.
+The schedule on www.baytrustradio.org.uk has had an Autumn refresh, which means a change of day for me.

  After 99 episodes of the Late Show on Sunday nights, I’m now presenting the latest episode of Bay Trust Radio’s alternative music show on Monday evening.